Executive Summary

 Related Documents

-Professional Misconduct and Progressive Discipline
+Policy and Procedure #577.0, Staff Progressive Discipline

-Ministry of Education Memorandum: Legalization of Cannabis – Supports for Schools
+Ministry of Education Cannabis and Schools

 It is the expectation of the York Region District School Board that all employees, students and persons invited to or visiting Board property, or partaking/volunteering in Board or school-sponsored events and activities, will respect the policies and procedures of the Board.

-Board Policy #461.0 Tobacco and Smoke-Free Environment
+Board Policy #461.0, Cannabis, Electronic Cigarettes, Tobacco - A Smoke-Free Environment

 1. Policy Statement